In a 2012 BBC interview between John Sweeney and Elder Holland, there was a reference to the Church and the Church of Scientology. It went like this:

 When talking with a Scientologist, "they think they know all the answers, thus they really can't communicate with you.
 A Scientologist thinks L Ron Hubbard knew it all and thus Scientology has all the answers.
 He is computing in his mind constantly and can never agree with you over anything, which is critical of LRH or Scientology."
 Mormons love to say, "the Church is perfect, it's members are not."
 The Church is perfect because it's from God.
 How could it be anything but perfect?
 So if you say anything critical about the Mormon Church to a Mormon, they are not going to listen to you.
 They will not even consider what you're saying.
 They believe everything about the Church is true and unchanging.
 That's what Mormon's are taught, that their doctrine is true and it never changes, so if you happen to mention a change that they have made to a Mormon, you get a blank stare from them, it doesn't compute, because it cannot be possible, God's doctrine doesn't change and neither does his Church.

 To a Scientologist the success of the Church surpasses everything.
 To a Mormon the success of the Church surpasses everything.
 Converting people to the Church, missionary work, spreading the gospel, it's all the same thing and it surpasses everything.
-Here's a heartbreaking example, but I would say it's fairly typical of a Mormon's way of thinking.

 In Scientology, the small local churches are called Missions; "Hubbard had set the Missions up to be somewhat autonomous.
 They were flourishing and expanding.
 They were less set in ridged adherence, they also had more money."
 David Miscaviage, Hubbard's predecessor, and "his finance police wiped out the Mission network in the early 1980's.
 He striped them of their assets and much of their power."
 A similar change also took place within the Mormon Church.
 Wards, used to be more autonomous, they had their own building funds, and fundraisers.
 We used to cut and dry apricots when I was a youth, and we had Spanish dinners once a month to raise money for our ward.
 I have lots of fun memories of those fundraisers.
 The ward kept their money, and the ward was able to make a lot more decisions on their own, without so much oversight from the top.
 But a thing called Correlation was created, and now everything is controlled centrally by the leaders in SLC.
 They collect the tithing and fast offering money and then portion it back to the ward on conditions of attendance and tithing payers, etc. In other wards they are like the government, they collect your money and then give a portion back to you because they know best how to use the money, and they don't tell you where the money is going or how much they have.